 On December 22, 1860, the first train arrived in Rolla, making the city the road’s terminus.
 The outbreak of the Civil War halted the westward expansion of the line.
 Many area residents had Confederate sympathies during this time, and Union forces took Rolla in June 1861.
 Two minor forts were built during their occupation — Fort Wyman and Fort Dette and Camps Glover and Davies.
 Soon, as many as 20,000 Union troops were stationed in the vicinity, and the town became an important transportation hub as supplies were shipped from the east and loaded to wagons headed west.

 In 1870 the Missouri School of Mines and Metallurgy was founded due to Rolla’s location and its mineral riches.
-Today, the school provides twelve fields of engineering and science degrees, including mining and metallurgy.
+Today, the school provides 12 fields of engineering and science degrees, including mining and metallurgy.

 On the corner of Third and Rolla Streets is the John A. Dillon Log House, built in 1857 and utilized as the first Phelps County Courthouse.
 Today the building houses the Phelps County Museum.
-In 1859 Phelps County began to build another Courthouse just across the street, which also served as a hospital and supply storage during the Civil War.
+In 1859 Phelps County began to build another Courthouse just across the street, which served as a hospital and supply storage during the Civil War.

 For views of Route 66, be sure to check out the Mule Trading Post just as you enter the east side of town.
-On the west end is the Totem Pole Trading Post, opened in 1933 offering gas and novelties to cross country travelers.
+On the west end is the Totem Pole Trading Post, opened in 1933, offering gas and novelties to cross-country travelers.
 Located at the corner of Route 66 and Martin Springs Drive, the vintage store sells antiques to new adventurers of the Mother Road.